 Then add milk, almond flour/meal (optional), and sugar to the Instant Pot.
 Give a quick stir.
 Close the lid, and turn the pressure valve to SEALING position.

-Close the lid with valve position to 'Sealing'.
+Close the lid with the valve position to 'Sealing'.
 Press the Porridge button for 10 minutes on high pressure.

 Once the pot beeps, allow Natural Pressure Release.